-- There were arrangements in place to ensure a suitable MASTA trained nurse was available to provide cover when the senior nurse was absent due to holidays or sickness. - Clinical staff had appropriate indemnity insurance in place. - There were systems in place to respond to a medical emergency.
-Two of the three staff had received training in basic life support.
-A risk assessment had been undertaken for one receptionist who had not completed this training and checks were undertaken and documented on a monthly basis to ensure they were able to operate the oxygen cylinder. - Emergency equipment was available within the building, which included access to oxygen.
-Emergency medicines to be used in cases of anaphylaxis were safely stored.
-(Anaphylaxis is a serious allergic reaction that is rapid in onset and can be fatal if not responded to.) - We saw records to show that emergency medicines and equipment were checked on a regular basis.
+- There were arrangements in place to ensure a suitable MASTA trained nurse was available to provide cover when the nurse was absent due to holidays or sickness. - Clinical staff had appropriate indemnity insurance in place. - There were systems in place to respond to a medical emergency.
+The nurse received training in basic life support and was qualified as a first aid instructor and an automatic defibrillator instructor. - Emergency equipment was available within the building, including access to oxygen.
+The clinic did not have an automated external defibrillator (AED) and had carried out an assessment to identify risks associated with this decision.
+The provider had identified that an AED was available and readily accessible at a London underground station less than one minute walk away and notices were displayed which advised of this location.
+Staff we spoke with was aware of these arrangements. - Emergency medicines to be used in cases of anaphylaxis were safely stored and were checked daily.
+(Anaphylaxis is a serious allergic reaction that is rapid in onset and can be fatal if not responded to.)
+Evidence based guidance was in place for the appropriate dose according to the patient's age. - We saw records to show that emergency medicines and equipment were checked on a regular basis.
 All the medicines we checked were in date.